lgfausak/sqlbridge/README.md

 * A database (postgres, mysql, sqlite).
 Installation and feeding beyond the scope of this documentation.
 One thing to note, the database need not be installed on the sqlbridge client, as long as the sqlbridge client can reach it via whatever connection mechanism the db server supports.
+For demonstration purposes you can just use the sqlite driver, which will create a database on the fly.
 * An Autobahn router to connect to.
 This can be any router that allows either unchallenged connectivity, or, wampcra connectivity.
+For demonstration purposes there is an included sqlrouter script.
 * Once the above two are satisfied, then sqlbridge can be fired up, connecting the Autobahn router to the db server.
 * Finally, once the above three are done, then sqlcmd (or any client) can query